How to Calculate Your WhatsApp Marketing ROI (With Real Numbers)

 | F&B / Retail | RM5-15 | 82% | 20-30% | 400-800% |

 If your numbers fall below these benchmarks, the issue likely isn't your ad spend — it's your follow-up process.
-Our guide on warming up cold leads shows how a structured 5-message sequence can dramatically improve your conversion rates.

 The bottom line

 Start by calculating your current numbers using the formulas above.
 If your ROI is below 3x, you're likely losing leads to slow responses or weak follow-up — fixable problems that don't require more budget.
+The goal isn't to spend more on WhatsApp marketing.
+It's to make more from what you're already spending.